sand1234560/discord-gotify-notification/README.md

-# This bot is not ready to use just yet.

 # discord-gotify-notification

 Use gotify as a notification service for discord due to the official discord client notification not working on lineageOS.